-All District teachers and educational leaders with a professional or Level III teaching assistant certificate must complete 100 hours of acceptable CTLE during each five-year registration period to maintain a valid certificate.
+All continuing teacher and leader education certificate holders (CTLE certificate holders) must successfully complete a minimum of 100 hours of acceptable CTLE hours during each five-year registration period to maintain a valid certificate.
+An employee is a CTLE certificate holder if they hold a professional certificate in the classroom teaching service, a professional certificate in educational leadership service, or a Level III Teaching Assistant certificate.
 This requirement may be completed at any time over the course of a five-year period.
-Credit hours cannot carry over, however, to subsequent registration periods.
+Credit hours cannot carry over to subsequent registration periods.

 SED sets high standards for courses, programs, and activities that qualify for CTLE credit, and it must approve all CTLE sponsors.
 Generally, acceptable CTLE will be in the content area of any certificate title held by an individual or in pedagogy.
-Further, the CTLE will be aligned with professional development standards created by the New York Professional Standards and Practices Board for Teaching.